sunithasomanna/ODIM/README.md

     **Important**: Do NOT change the value of any parameter in this file.

-9. If it is a three-node cluster configuration, log in to each cluster node and [configure proxy server for the GRF plugin](#configuring-proxy-server-for-a-plugin-version).

-    Skip this step if it is a one-node cluster configuration.

-10. Navigate to the `/ODIM/odim-controller/scripts` directory on the deployment node.
+9. Navigate to the `/ODIM/odim-controller/scripts` directory on the deployment node.

     ```
      cd ~/ODIM/odim-controller/scripts